-Modern WAWF DD250 Receiving Report
+A DD250 Receiving Report for WAWF

-The DoD Unique Identifier (UID) and Radio Frequency Identification (RFID) mandates require that contractors submit shipment data electronically to the WAWF system.
+The DOD Unique Identifier (UID) and Radio Frequency Identification (RFID) mandates require that contractors submit shipment data electronically to the WAWF system.

 Any more than a few RFID-tagged UIDs in a shipment create a challenge that specialized software is designed to overcome.
 Mil-Pac products such as the MIL-Comply Shipper support traditional DFARS-compliant DD250 forms that can also be submitted electronically to WAWF.

 Another advantage of the new DFARS rules is the allowance for use of forms like the WA250, which was derived by Mil-Pac to provide dedicated fields for data which came about after the advent of WAWF, such as UIDs and RFIDs.
-The form includes fields for RFID inclusion (yes, no or later), ARP, COC, LPO, Fast Pay, etc. Item description column (Block 16) can include a complete list of all UIDs for each contract line item (CLIN), even though that might exceed the limits placed on item description by WAWF.
+The form includes fields for RFID inclusion (Yes, No or Later), ARP, COC, LPO, Fast Pay, etc. Item description column (Block 16) can include a complete list of all UIDs for each contract line item (CLIN), even though that might exceed the limits placed on item description by WAWF.

 The DD250 is also free to include such data, however, use of the WA250 is more indicative that the shipment is being transacted in WAWF and that the form is merely a report.
 MIL-Comply takes advantage of this by using the PIIN (contract block) to indicate that the shipment transaction is a Reparable Receiving Report (RRR) for a shipment of Government-Furnished Property (GFP).